Can I Hire Someone to Drive My Car for Me? Yes — Here's How Driveaway Works

 ★★★★★

-I needed my 911 moved from my home in New Jersey to a storage facility in South Florida.
-I didn't want it on an open carrier exposed to highway debris for a week, and enclosed shipping was significantly more expensive.
-Car Driveaway assigned a driver who had experience with performance cars, and my Porsche arrived in immaculate condition.
+I needed my 911 moved from New Jersey to a storage facility in South Florida.
+Car Driveaway assigned a driver with experience with performance cars, and my Porsche arrived in immaculate condition.
 The door-to-door convenience was unbeatable.

-— Anthony R., specialty vehicle, NJ → FL
+— Anthony R., specialty vehicle, NJ to FL

 ★★★★★

 We had our vintage Mercedes delivered from a seller in California to our home in Virginia.
 The driver was careful, communicative, and clearly experienced with classic cars.
-Car Driveaway even helped coordinate the pickup with the seller, which made the whole transaction much easier from 2,500 miles away.
 The car arrived exactly as described.

-— Laura & Tom H., classic car delivery, CA → VA
+— Laura and Tom H., classic car delivery, CA to VA

 Frequently Asked Questions About Hiring Someone to Drive Your Car

 Yes.
 Most driveaway services, including Car Driveaway, allow you to leave personal belongings in your vehicle during transit.
-We recommend keeping items below the window line and removing anything irreplaceable or of high sentimental value.
-Our insurance covers your vehicle — not personal property inside it — so treat the car like checked luggage and pack accordingly.
+Keep items below the window line and remove anything irreplaceable or of high sentimental value.
+Our insurance covers your vehicle — not personal property inside it.

-Professional driveaway services can handle nearly any drivable vehicle — sedans, SUVs, trucks, vans, luxury cars, classic vehicles, RVs, and even motorcycles with the right driver.
-At Car Driveaway, we match your vehicle type to a driver with specific experience handling that class of car.
-If you have a unique vehicle — a right-hand-drive import, a car with a manual transmission, or a vehicle with special handling requirements — let us know when you request your quote so we can find the right fit.
+Professional driveaway services can handle nearly any drivable vehicle — sedans, SUVs, trucks, vans, luxury cars, classic vehicles, RVs, and motorcycles with the right driver.
+We match your vehicle type to a driver with specific experience handling that class of car.

-A coast-to-coast driveaway — for example, New York to Los Angeles — typically takes 4 to 6 days, depending on weather, route, and scheduled rest stops.
+A coast-to-coast driveaway typically takes 4 to 6 days depending on weather, route, and rest stops.
 Regional deliveries of 500 to 1,000 miles usually take 1 to 2 days.
-We provide an estimated delivery window when you book, and you can track your vehicle in real time throughout the trip.
 Our drivers follow DOT-compliant rest schedules and never rush a delivery at the expense of safety.

-Yes — and for many owners of high-value vehicles, driveaway is actually preferable to shipping on an open carrier where the car is exposed to road debris, weather, and the mechanical risks of loading and unloading from a trailer.
-With driveaway, your vehicle stays on the road under the control of a vetted, experienced driver.
+Yes — and for many owners of high-value vehicles, driveaway is preferable to an open carrier where the car is exposed to road debris and weather.
 Car Driveaway assigns specialty-vehicle-experienced drivers for luxury, classic, and exotic cars, and every trip is covered by our insurance policy.

-Fuel policies vary by provider.
-At Car Driveaway, fuel costs are included in your quote — there are no surprise charges at the end of your delivery.
-Some independent drivers or other companies may charge fuel separately, so always clarify this before booking.
-When you receive a quote from us, what you see is what you pay.
+At Car Driveaway, fuel costs are included in your quote — no surprise charges at the end of your delivery.
+What you see is what you pay.

-If your vehicle experiences a mechanical issue during a driveaway, your driver will pull over safely and contact our dispatch team immediately.
-We coordinate roadside assistance and keep you informed throughout the process.
-Any pre-existing mechanical conditions should be disclosed before the trip so we can plan accordingly.
-This is why the pre-trip maintenance check matters — it dramatically reduces the chances of a breakdown occurring mid-delivery.
+Your driver will pull over safely and contact our dispatch team immediately.
+We coordinate roadside assistance and keep you informed throughout.
+Disclose any pre-existing mechanical conditions before the trip so we can plan accordingly.

 Yes.
 Car Driveaway provides real-time GPS tracking on every delivery.
-You'll receive a tracking link when your driver departs, and you can check your vehicle's location at any time during the trip.
-We also send milestone updates — departure, midpoint, and arrival — so you're never left wondering where your car is.
+You'll receive a tracking link when your driver departs and milestone updates at departure, midpoint, and arrival.

-We recommend booking at least 5 to 7 days in advance for most routes, and 2 to 3 weeks ahead for peak seasons like fall and spring snowbird migration.
-That said, we accommodate last-minute requests when driver availability allows — submit a quote request and we'll let you know what's possible for your timeline.
+We recommend at least 5 to 7 days in advance for most routes, and 2 to 3 weeks ahead for peak seasons like fall and spring snowbird migration.
+We also accommodate last-minute requests when driver availability allows.

-With auto shipping, your car is loaded onto a carrier truck — either open-air or enclosed — and hauled alongside other vehicles to your destination.
-With driveaway, a professional driver actually drives your vehicle door-to-door on its own tires.
-Driveaway is often faster, more flexible with scheduling, allows you to leave personal belongings in the car, and avoids the loading/unloading risks associated with carrier transport.
+With auto shipping, your car is loaded onto a carrier truck and hauled alongside other vehicles.
+With driveaway, a professional driver drives your vehicle door-to-door on its own tires.
+Driveaway is often faster, more flexible, and allows you to leave belongings in the car.
 Auto shipping keeps miles off the odometer.
-The best choice depends on your vehicle, your timeline, and your priorities — and we're happy to help you figure out which option makes sense for your situation.

 Get Your Free Car Delivery Quote — Most Customers Hear Back the Same Day